 Push (stake back)

-You will also receive an additional payout from your ante if you manage to get a straight, straight flush or three of a kind.
-It doesn’t matter if you win or lose against the dealer but this amount is always paid as long as you haven’t folded.
+In Teen Patti 3 Card you will also receive an additional payout from your ante if you manage to get a straight, straight flush or three of a kind.
+It doesn’t matter if you win or lose against the dealer, but this amount is always paid as long as you haven’t folded and the dealer qualifies.